 After High School

 University French, with its heightened emphasis on awareness of standard usage and accurate expression, is a natural continuation of the work undertaken in high school.
 The multi-cultural nature of the student body at UTM invites exposure to different varieties of French, a nice window to "La Francophonie".
 French is used in classes as a vehicle to study culture, but is also studied for its own value.
 Regardless of your initial level of fluency, you will learn how to become a proficient language learner and apply strategies for effective communication.
 You will also be encouraged to use critical judgment and seize opportunities for personal expression.

-French Studies offers Minor, Major and Specialist programmes in the following areas: Francophone Studies, French Language and Literature, French Language and Linguistics, French Language Teaching and Learning, French and Italian Language Teaching and Learning, and Functional French.
+French Studies offers Minor, Major and Specialist programmes in the following areas: French Literature and Linguistics, Language Teaching and Learning, French and Italian Language Teaching and Learning, and Functional French.
 These programmes are carefully designed to fit a wide variety of needs, ranging from the informal language learner to the intending language specialist.

 French Studies staff put their skills to good use through small classes, personal guidance and by being available.
 The Department of French at UTM is also a leader in the use of educational technology: the use of computer technology (computer-assisted language teaching) is offered as extra practice and unlimited individualized feed-back/interaction.
 Our learning Lab facility includes a state-of-the-art software and multimedia library.
 Finally, we promote bimodal language learning in combining multimedia and communicative methods.